welvet/SillyTavern-MessageSummarize/README.md

 - Summarization occurs automatically after a message is generated, so if your model generates faster than you read you'll never have to wait.

 Cons, with attempted solutions:
-- If you use Context Shifting, performing the summarizations each time breaks it unless you include your static World Info in the summarization prompt.
-I've added this as a configuration option.
-Whether it actually helps summarization itself is unclear.
+- If you use Context Shifting, performing the summarizations on each message breaks it.
+To reduce this, have added a feature that allows you to define a batch size, summarizing multiple messages at once (still one at a time).
-- If a message is too small, it is still summarized for short-term memory even if it isn't relevant.
+- If a message is too small, it may not be relevant at all.
 I've added a config setting to exclude messages under a given token length.
 - If a summarization is wrong, it can affect subsequent messages.
 I've added the ability to regenerate a summary or manually edit it if needed.
+- Summarizing a single message can sometimes miss important context from previous messages.
+I've added the ability to include a few previous messages (and/or summaries) in the summarization prompt as context.
 - If you want to add the extension to an existing chat, initial summarization of the chat might take a while.
-You can stop summarization at any time by clicking the "stop" button in the config.
-Summarization of the chat will resume when a new message is summarized.
+You can stop summarization at any time by clicking the "stop" button next to the progress bar.

 ### Usage